farrellScript/mws-restaurant-reviews-project/README.md

 For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
 In **Stage Two**, you will improve upon the project that you developed for **Stage One**.
 In this stage the project will connect to a Node server to retrieve restaurant data rather than a JSON file and the responses from the server will be stored in IndexedDB to allow for offline use.
 Finally, the project must exceed the specified lighthouse ratings.

+This project uses Gulp to optimize static assets.
+The CSS that I've added is written in Sass and is then transpiled and minified.
+The JS that I've written is in ES6 and is transpiled with Babel then minified.
+The service worker is handled separately from the rest of the JS is run through webpack to import IDB.
+The images are optimized using Imagemin.
+If needed, the original files can be found in the src directory.

 ## Installation Instructions

 1. Clone the development server provided by Udacity provided at [https://github.com/udacity/mws-restaurant-stage-2] and follow the instructions for installation and startup.